-Negotiating the purchase of a commercial asset is complex process, simply because there’s so much to think about – including how much payment is right for the asset, whether the yield is comparable with the wider market, whether the property has tenancy already and the lease terms.
+Negotiating the purchase of ais complex process, simply because there’s so much to think about – including how much payment is right for the asset, whether the yield is comparable with the wider market, whether the property has tenancy already and the lease terms.

 1. Get ready for Negotiations